connectedhealthcities/chc-ig/docs/README.md

 The Head of Information Governance and the IGWG facilitated review and discussion of PIA’s between regional peers – this provided support for those who were less familiar with the process.

 ### Glossary of Terms
 Public Engagement has been a key strand throughout the CHC programme.
 Collaboration with the CHC Public Engagement Director enabled a Glossary of Terms to be developed which was designed to explain the technical language surrounding the use of patient data in user friendly, plain English.
 The definitions and explanations used were derived from a number of sources, including  [Understanding Patient Data](https://understandingpatientdata.org.uk/)  and  [Review of Data Security, Consent and Opt-Outs](https://www.gov.uk/government/publications/review-of-data-security-consent-and-opt-outs)  by The National Data Guardian for Health and Care.
 The Glossary of Terms is live on the CHC website so that it can be used by the general public.
+See also [the version on Github](guidance/data-glossary.md).

 ### Privacy / Transparency statements
 A privacy or transparency statement is required to explain to patients how their data is obtained, used, disclosed, and managed by each controller.
 It fulfils the legal requirement for transparency.
 It is the responsibility of local host organisations to ensure that CHC projects are included within their Privacy Statement, however, a generic Privacy statement was developed for use on the CHC website to explain how each CHC would protect a customer or client’s privacy.